adbermejo-ubu/iot-sim/README.md

-# IoT Simulator
+# IoT-Sim

-This repository contains the IoT Simulator project, which emulates the behavior of an IoT device network for attack detection using artificial intelligence.
+This repository contains the IoT-Sim project, which emulates the behavior of an IoT device network for attack detection using artificial intelligence.

 ## Requirements